Test result display - User research & usability testing

 Further wireframe testing

-We wanted to test the very foundations of our new concepts, that is the structure and visual hierarchy, so we ran the tests on some black-and-white variations to see which layout people prefer.
+After the initial round of interviews, we created some new designs and wanted to test the very foundations of our new concepts, the structure and visual hierarchy, so we ran the tests on some black-and-white variations to see which layout people prefer.

 Three versions used for wireframe testing